Back To All

 What to Measure in Software Engineering: 15 Examples of Process Metrics

-These process metrics and sets of metrics can help you measure the quality of the software deployment.
+These process metrics and sets of agile software development metrics can help you measure the quality of the software deployment.
 They track the progress of a software development team in producing functional, high-quality features ready to be shipped.

 1. Lead Time